abhijit-c/LatinTranslations/Ovid/src/letter2.md

   ignibus admotis ut nova cera solet.
 ```

-Thus, be it that
+- Have to reverse the word order for 56 in order for it to make English sense.
-daylight looks down on this miserable head, be it that Night drives her frosty
+- Whether, therefore, the sunlight discerns this miserable head, or the frosty
-horses, my heart melts from permanent sorrows just as new wax tends to melt,
-when fire is moved near it.
+  horses of night are driven, thus my heart is melted by continuous concern, as
+  new wax is accustomed to with fire having been brought near.

 ```
 saepe precor mortem, mortem quoque deprecor idem, ne mea Sarmaticum contegat ossa solum.
 ```

-Often I wish for death, but death I also wish away
+- Often I pray for death, likewise I avert by prayer the same death, lest the
-in order that the Sarmatian soil may not cover my bones.
+  Sarmatian ground conceals my bones.

 ```
 cum subit, Augusti quae sit clementia, credo mollia naufragiis litora posse dari.
 60
 ````

+- RELATIVE CLAUSE OF CHARACTERISTIC.
-When it comes to my mind what Augustus' clemency is like, I believe that my
+- when it approaches to me, what the clemency of Augustus is, I trust that my
-wrecked ship can land on a soft shore.
+  shipwreck is able to be given to the soft shores.